 There are no homeowner uses and no products registered for application in residential areas.

-All paraquat products registered for use in the United States are Restricted Use Pesticides (RUPs), which can only be sold to and used by certified applicators.
+All paraquat products registered for use in the United States are Restricted Use Pesticides (RUPs), which can only be used by certified applicators.

 Paraquat is highly toxic to humans.
 One small sip can be fatal and there is no antidote.

 Illegally transferring paraquat to beverage containers and later mistaking it for a drink has resulted in the accidental ingestion of the pesticide and caused 17 deaths since 2000 – three involving children.
-New packaging requirements would prevent the illegal transfer of paraquat to beverage containers.
+New packaging requirements are anticipated to prevent the illegal transfer of paraquat to beverage containers.

 If you or your child come in to contact with paraquat, seek medical assistance immediately.
 Ingestion of paraquat can be fatal, and dermal/eye contact can have serious lasting effects.

-To prevent severe injury and/or death from paraquat ingestion, a paraquat product must:
+To prevent severe injury and/or death from paraquat ingestion, all paraquat product must:

 - Be used only by a certified applicator.

 - Never be transferred to a food, drink or any other container.
-New packaging requirements would prevent this from occurring.
+New packaging requirements will prevent this from occurring.